Individual Project Grants

-Project Grants for Individuals provide funding to support ideas and projects organized by or for artists in Mississippi.
+Individual Project Grants provide funding to support community-oriented projects organized by artists in Mississippi.
 These grants are given to individuals to support innovation, to propel artist’s careers and to encourage collaboration between artists and communities.

 Mississippi artists may find themselves thinking about their work in ways that go beyond simply creating art or honing their craft.
 These artists may find themselves with ideas they want to see come to fruition in different ways and are looking for potential funding sources to help make them a reality.
 MAC supports these efforts through its Individual Project Grant program, which funds a wide range of arts projects organized by individual artists.

 Individual Project Grants award up to $2,000 to individuals to support their project ideas.
-No cash match is required, however additional outside sources of funded are allowable to supplement the success of the Individual Project
+No cash match is required; however, additional funding and in-kind support are allowed and encouraged.

 Activities supported by the grant must take place between July 1 of the current year and June 30 of the following year.